devrnt/school-web-4/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-# CityPinBoard
-this Angular web apps creates a possibilty to post something (small) on a 'virtual' pinboard for a corresponding city/village in Belgium.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).